Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Synthetic Cruciform Exemplar

 Fig.~\ref{fig: posterior contours} shows a side-by-side comparison of the posterior contours from the AAAAA and ABABA calibrations so that a visual comparison can be made between the cases with least and greatest parameter uncertainty.
 Contours from each calibration are shown separately in Fig.~\ref{fig: all posterior contours} in \ref{contours.app}.
-The joint marginal posterior contours shown on the off-diagonal plots are an illustration of the posterior distribution of two parameters simultaneously, which provide insights into their likely values based on the observed data and prior information.
+The joint marginal posterior contours shown on the off-diagonal plots show the posterior distribution of two parameters simultaneously, which provide insights into their likely values based on the observed data and prior information.
 Each contour line represents a level of constant posterior density, with innermost contours indicating regions of higher probability and outer contours indicating lower probability for those parameter combinations.
 The contour shapes provide insight into the relationship between the parameters.
-Elliptical or elongated contours suggest a correlation between the two parameters, which is indicative of a trade-off relationship between the given parameters such that changing the parameters along the direction of correlation results a model output that is relatively stable; circular contours imply independence.
+Elliptical or elongated contours suggest a correlation between the two parameters, which is indicative of a trade-off relationship between the given parameters such that changing the parameters along the direction of correlation results a model output that is relatively stable (for a diffuse prior); circular contours imply independence.
 The spread of these distributions reflects uncertainty; wider distributions indicate greater variability and less confidence in the parameter estimates, whereas narrower distributions, with concentration around specific values, imply more precise estimates.
 The marginal posterior distribution of each parameter can be inferred by projecting the contours of the joint distributions onto the axes, providing a clearer understanding of individual parameter uncertainty.
-The marginal distributions are shown on the diagonals plots in (a) and (b) along with $\pars^{true}$ (pink dashed line). $\pars^{true}$ is also included with the joint marginal contours, indicated by a pink star.\footnote{A validation of the posterior distribution approximated via the Laplace approximation was performed by performing an MCMC simulation after all the data was collected.
-These results may be found in \ref{contours.app}.}
+The marginal distributions are shown on the diagonals plots along with $\pars^{true}$ (pink dashed line). $\pars^{true}$ is also included with the joint marginal contours, indicated by a pink star.